agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/drivendataorg/zamba>

 Python toolkit (Project Zamba) to find species in camera trap videos, specifically tuned for 23 species often seen in central Africa.
 Algorithms were trained on data from the [Chimp & See](https://www.chimpandsee.org/#/) Zooniverse project.
-The [description](http://zamba.drivendata.org/docs/algorithms.html) says it&rsquo;s a five-model ensemble trained in Keras.
+The [description](http://zamba.drivendata.org/docs/algorithms.html) says it's a five-model ensemble trained in Keras.

 Evolved into the application available at <https://www.zambacloud.com/>.